Perfect Dark (2010 video game): Gameplay

 Perfect Dark is a remastered release of the 2000 first-person shooter video game of the same name, which was developed by Rare and released for the Nintendo 64 as a spiritual successor to the 1997 hit GoldenEye 007.
 The game features a single-player mode consisting of 17 levels in which the player assumes the role of Carrington Institute agent Joanna Dark as she attempts to stop a conspiracy by rival corporation dataDyne.
 It also features a range of multiplayer options, including a co-operative mode and a "Combat Simulator" where numerous players can compete against each other in traditional deathmatch settings.
 Combat Simulator matches can be highly customised and can include bots.
-A "Counter-Operative" mode, where one player controls the protagonist while the other controls enemies throughout a single-player level, attempting to stop the first player from completing objectives, is also included in the game.
+A "Counter-Operative" mode allows one player to control the protagonist while the other controls enemies throughout a single-player level, attempting to stop the first player from completing objectives.

-The remaster changes little from the core gameplay of the original game, but offers several enhancements in the multiplayer department.
-In the remaster, any of the multiplayer modes can be played in either splitscreen or through the Xbox Live online service.
-An online leaderboard system was also added, and players can earn achievements and in-game crowns by accomplishing certain tasks.
+The remaster changes little from the original's core gameplay but offers several enhancements in the multiplayer department.
+Multiplayer modes can now be played in either splitscreen or through the Xbox Live online service.
+An online leaderboard system has been added, and players can earn achievements and in-game crowns by accomplishing certain tasks.
 Although Combat Simulator matches are still capped at 12 entities, the remaster can comprise eight players online simultaneously, an improvement to the original's cap of four players and eight bots.
-Players may also play against more than eight bots as long as there are enough slots available in a match.
-For example, a single player can play against 11 bots; such a feature was not possible in the original game.
-All the multiplayer content in the remaster is unlocked from the beginning, and weapons from GoldenEye 007, which were originally only available in the single-player mode, are now available in the multiplayer.
+Players may compete against as many as 11 bots if there are enough slots available in a match; such a feature is not possible in the original game.
+All multiplayer content is now unlocked from the beginning, and weapons from GoldenEye 007, which had originally been exclusive to the single-player mode, are now available in the multiplayer.
 The remaster also includes two new control set-ups, entitled "Spartan" and "Duty Calls", which are based on the Halo and Call of Duty first-person shooter franchises, respectively.